dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 **Dive deeper in Obsidian**

 Found this useful?
 I also wrote about my [People note template](https://dannb.org/blog/2022/obsidian-people-note-template/), as well as how I use Obsidian to [recall books I read](https://dannb.org/blog/2022/recalling-books-youve-read-made-easy/).

+[^1]: This Templater code was updated Oct 2022 thanks to feedback from [Lopyter on Reddit](https://reddit.com/r/ObsidianMD/comments/yd62d1/my_obsidian_daily_note_template_using_templater/its9d7y/).
+The old format would have broke if you create Daily Notes for future dates.